JasonLiu1229/University-Vault/DGA/Lessen/Les 2.md

 ## Theorem 3.3
 A DFS search of an undirected graph G = (V, E) only encounters tree and back edges.
 ### Proof
+Let (u, v) be an arbitrary edge in E.

+Suppose that v is Black when exploring the edge (u, v) from u.
+This implies that v has been discovered and all its outgoing edges have been explored.
+Thus, as (u, v) in E, so is the edge (v, u) and this edge must have been explored.

+At this time u was either White or Gray (as it is still Gray) and hence the edge is either a tree or back edge.
 ## Theorem 3.4
+A directed graph G contains no cycles if a DFS traversal of the graph does not encounter a back edge.
 ### Proof

 ## Extra terminology p13
 1. Tree edges are those edges (u, v) in E that are also part of the depth-first forest described by $E_π$.
 2. Back edges (u, v) in E connect a vertex u with one of its ancestors in the DFS tree/forest (i.e., u is a descendant of v).